-There remains an outstanding principal balance on the subordinated note payable issued in connection with the purchase of a business we acquired in 2018, which note matured on July 1, 2021.
-Payment on the principal balance was withheld as security for an outstanding claim for which we are entitled to indemnification under the purchase agreement.
-We will make the payment, subject to our right of offset under the purchase agreement, when these claims are resolved.
-Due to our rights under the purchase agreement and the terms of this note, we are not in default under the note.
+There remains an outstanding principal balance on the subordinated note payable issued in connection with the purchase of a business the Company acquired in 2020, which note matured on July 1, 2022. \$634 of the principal balance was paid on July 1, 2022.
+A \$232 payment on the principal balance was withheld as security for outstanding claims for which we are entitled to indemnification under the purchase agreement.
+The Company will make payment, subject to its rights of set-off under the purchase agreement, when the claims are resolved.
+Due to its rights under the purchase agreement and the terms of this note, the Company is not in default under the note.